 Key Benefits:

-Supports Joint Health: Strengthening the muscles around joints, especially after knee replacement surgery, helps distribute weight evenly and reduces strain on bones and cartilage.
+- Supports Joint Health: strengthen bones and muscles around joints, especially after knee replacement surgery, helps distribute weight evenly and reduces strain on bones and cartilage.

 Effective Spine Strengthening Exercises for Osteoporosis Prevention